sky-uk/mite/mite_finagle/README.md

 ### Smarter handling of method arguments

-Currently if we have a thrift method that takes lots of custom types in its arguments, we need to import allthose from the thrift generated code, and construct them ourselves.
+Currently if we have a thrift method that takes lots of custom types in its arguments, we need to import all those from the thrift generated code, and construct them ourselves.
 Do we want to implement some sort of clever coercion so that dicts (etc) can be transformed into the right objects?
 We have all the info we need to do this; itʼs just not plumbed